 St. Albert stands out of all Alberta communities as one of the top-ranking places to live in Canada.

 In 2014 St. Albert earned the top spot on the annual Best Places to Live in Canada list in a small town category.
-Two years later it is still the best small town to live in Canada.
+Many years later it is still the best small town to live in Canada.

 It has all the amenities such as schools, health care and recreational facilities, and also boasts several parks and facilities to promote a healthy lifestyle.
 St. Albert has ample green space, an abundance of outdoor rinks and more than 85 km of bike trails along the Sturgeon River.